How to Register Your Moped Top ↑

 - Mopeds are issued a distinctive license plate with the Sunset background.
 A handicapped version is available.

 Make an appointment!
 DMV offices in Las Vegas, Reno and Carson City offer appointments.
 Plan to arrive about a half hour early to complete your vehicle inspection.
-See Dash Pass to book your appointment.
+See Appointments.

 - A moped must be inspected to verify that it meets the definition of a moped.